GSA/ficam-arch/pages/ficam_standards_policies.md

 <a href="https://csrc.nist.gov/publications/detail/sp/800-79/2/final" target="_blank">**NIST SP 800-79-2: Guidelines for the Authorization of PIV Card Issuers (PCI) and Derived PIV Credential Issuers (DPCI)**</a> (PDF, July 2015)<br/>
 > The guideline specifies the assessment for the reliability of issuers of PIV credentials and Derived PIV credentials.
 The reliability of an issuer is of utmost importance when a federal agency is required to trust the identity credentials of individuals that were created and issued by another federal agency.

-<a href="https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final" target="_blank">**NIST SP 800-53 Rev. 5: Security and Privacy Controls for Federal Information Systems and Organizations**</a> (PDF, September 2020)<br/>
-> This guideline provides a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations, assets, individuals, other organizations, and the Nation from a diverse set of threats.

-<a href="https://csrc.nist.gov/publications/detail/sp/800-53a/rev-4/final" target="_blank">**NIST SP 800-53A Rev. 4: Assessing Security and Privacy Controls in Federal Information Systems and Organizations - Building Effective Security Assessment Plans**</a> (PDF, December 2014)<br/>
-> This guideline provides a set of procedures for conducting assessments of security controls and privacy controls employed within federal information systems and organizations.
-The assessment procedures, executed at various phases of the system development life cycle, are consistent with the security and privacy controls in NIST SP 800-53, Revision 4.

 <a href="https://csrc.nist.gov/publications/detail/sp/800-157/final" target="_blank">**NIST SP 800-157: Guidelines for Derived PIV Credentials**</a> (PDF, December 2014)<br/>
 > This guideline provides technical instructions for the implementation of standards-based, secure, reliable, interoperable public key infrastructure (PKI) based identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV credential.